Ice Warrior: Reception

-Despite the large gaps between appearances, the Ice Warriors have been described by Graham Sleight in the book The Doctor's Monsters: Meanings of the Monstrous in Doctor Who as one of the most "fondly remembered of Doctor Who monsters", with SFX Magazine's Nick Setchfield stating they were often considered one of the show's "Big Four" monsters, alongside the Daleks, Cybermen, and Sontarans.
-Sleight attributed the success of the Ice Warriors to their first appearance, citing the fibreglass costumes as helping sell the effect of the creatures being difficult to defeat, with the implications of a reptilian being underneath furthering the mystery of the Ice Warriors.
-Graeme Burk and Stacey Smith? in Who Is The Doctor 2: The Unofficial Guide to Doctor Who — The Modern Series wrote that the Ice Warriors' "large and looming" design, as well as their ability to speak, were key factors in their success.
-Hayles, their creator, suggested the Ice Warriors were popular due to being organic creatures with emotions, unlike the mechanical Daleks and Cybermen, which allowed viewers to identify with the species.
+Since their debut in the 1960s, the Ice Warriors have been considered one of the most iconic and successful of the show's alien antagonists.
+Author Graham Sleight has noted the Ice Warriors' popularity and fondness among viewers of the series despite their infrequent appearances on television, with SFX's Nick Setchfield stating that the Warriors were often considered one of the show's "Big Four" monsters, alongside the Daleks, Cybermen, and Sontarans.
+Their large, bulky design has been attributed by multiple authors as being a key factor in the success of their visual design, with Sleight further stating that the implications of a reptilian being underneath the armour helped to further a sense of mystery behind the Ice Warriors.
+Hayles, their creator, suggested the Ice Warriors were popular due to being organic creatures with emotions, unlike the mechanical Daleks and Cybermen, which allowed viewers to better identify with the species.